 It took a while for Hungary to hop on the natural wine train, but this global trend is now charging full steam ahead, especially among younger winemakers and consumers.
 The definition is hazy, but natural wines refer to wines made with little intervention, for example without selected yeasts and with only a minimal amount of sulfites.
 Marlou, a pioneer of the genre in Budapest, has an excellent selection of Hungarian labels, some from the famous Tokaj region, as well as French wines (the owner, Jean-Julien Ricard, is French).

 The hip, high-ceilinged space hides behind the Budapest Opera – more than a century ago, this side street was known for its high-traffic brothels – and features bare bricks, neon lights, and a wall blanketed in wines.
-The daily selections include everything from orange to natural to sparkling wines and there’s also a slim food menu with nibbles.
+The daily selections include everything from orange to natural to sparkling wines and there’s a slim food menu with nibbles.
 My only issue is the price points, which at €6-10 per glass render these wines inaccessible to many.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I also never accept money in exchange for coverage.
+I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
-If you've enjoyed this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.
+If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.